CarballoDa/typology-list/README.md

 # typology-list
 A typology quantified items list creator.
-Can be testd at :
+Can be tested at :
 http://dicreaweb.es/typology-list/